Montana Labor Laws Guide

 Employer use of social media regulations

-Montana laws place prohibitions on employers regarding personal social media accounts of employees and job applicants.
+Montana laws prohibit employers from accessing the personal social media accounts of employees and job applicants.
 These prohibitions include the following:

-The exception to these requirements are social media accounts opened by the employer, for strictly business-related purposes.
+The exceptions to these requirements are social media accounts opened by the employer for strictly business-related purposes.

 Drug and alcohol testing laws

-Employers looking to conduct drug and alcohol testing of their employees need to follow a qualified testing program.
+Employers looking to conduct drug and alcohol testing of their employees must follow a qualified testing program.

 This program requires the existence of a written policy, with some of the following information included: